lastcoolnameleft/kubernetes-workshop/azure-log-analytics.md

 * <https://docs.microsoft.com/en-us/azure/log-analytics/log-analytics-containers>
 * <https://hub.kubeapps.com/charts/stable/msoms>

-> NOTE:  You do NOT need to do this if you are running an AKS cluster, as this is automatically installed for you.
+> NOTE:  You do NOT need to do this if you are running an AKS cluster, as this is automatically installed for you by default.

 ## Steps